kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 locationManager.delegate = self
 locationManager.desiredAccuracy = kCLLocationAccuracyHundredMeters
 ```
 Here you set the delegate for location manager, and you determine how accurate you want the coordinates to be.
 Setting **desiredAccuracy** tells the system to only provide you with the user's location once it's accurate enough for your purposes.
-In some cases, the system might not reach the level of accuracy you want, and will therefore provide you with a location of a lower accuracy than you'd like.
+In some cases, the system might not reach the level of accuracy you want, and will therefore provide you with a location of a lower accuracy than you requested.

 Next, add the following extension to the bottom of **ViewController.swift** to add conformance to the `CLLocationManagerDelegate` protocol: